Mont St-Michel: A Father-Daughter Journey Through Normandy’s Majestic Landscapes

 When the full view finally appeared through the trees, the world seemed to pause.
 Rising from tidal flats like a fortress in a dream, Mont St-Michel felt alive.
 Originally called Mont-Tombe, it was renamed in the 8th century when St. Aubert built an oratory after a vision of the Archangel Michael.

 2026 Travel Tip: If your budget allows, consider staying overnight inside the island walls.
-Once the day-trippers leave at 11 p.m., you can wander the causeway in near-total silence as the lights reflect off the tidal sands.
+Once the day-trippers leave at 11:00 PM, the Grande Rue falls silent.
+You can wander the ramparts in total solitude as the abbey’s gold statue of St. Michael glows under the spotlights.

 Why I Love Mont St-Michel